Although “FinTech” is everywhere, it’s fair to say that the insurance industry is lagging a bit.

 Peer-to-peer insurance lets individuals offer coverage to each other, either on an individual or small group basis.
 Peer-to-peer insurance allows individuals to collect premiums and make payouts directly within the small group.
 From this perspective, Lemonade Insurance is not a proper peer-to-peer insurance organization, as it groups individuals into cohorts, but those cohorts are pretty large.
 Excess premiums from these cohorts (that means premiums that are not paid out as claims) are donated to a common charity, but other than that, there are no peer-to-peer lending characteristics.

 Lemonade is a legitimate insurance company that underwrites their own policies and insures themselves through Lloyd's of London.
 Demotech, a financial stability rating company, rates Lemonade Insurance's financial stability as “A,” which is an excellent rating.
 Lemonade Insurance is a publicly-traded company listed on the New York Stock Exchange.

 The Last Word

 Unfortunately, there is no Lemonade Insurance in Canada yet, but keep an eye out for future expansion plans.
-In the meantime, there are some great online insurance providers in Canada that have streamlined the application process and downloaded cost-savings to the customer.
+In the meantime, there are some great online insurance providers in Canada that streamline the application process and pass along cost savings to the customer.
 A few minutes of your time online could end up saving you a bundle on your insurance.
 Worth it!